cpcloudnl/dane-smtp/README.md

 # SMTP Security via Opportunistic DNS-Based Authentication of Named Entities (DANE) Transport Layer Security (TLS)

 Use DANE to start and verify secure SMTP connections between MTAs (or MUA-to-MTA submission).
-This mitigates an MITM-attack.
+This mitigates a MITM-attack.

 ### Prerequisites